-ETI Annual Summer School is successfully concluded!
+2025 ETI Workshop successfully concluded!

 Thank you for your contribution to the team, which will hopefully thrive beyond the ETI lifespan, and look forward to the continuation of this fruitful and stimulating collaboration!

 Innovation is exploration of uncertain and unfamiliar space.
 In ETI consortium, we place a special emphasis on innovation through our research, education of the next generation of scientists, and broad outreach activities.
-Reflecting on the achievements of the past year in ETI consortium, this newsletter highlights a combination of creativity, resourcefulness, and discipline leading the success of various initiatives.
+Reflecting on the achievements of the past year in ETI consortium, this 2025 Newsletter highlights a combination of creativity, resourcefulness, and discipline leading the success of various initiatives.

 You can find: